afrazahmmad/create-mvc/README.md

 # Laravel 5 package to create MVC.
 Laravel 5 Package to create model, controller, request and migration.
+## Requirements

+This package requires PHP 7 and Laravel 5.5 or higher.

 ## Install through composer

 ``` bash